Table of Contents

 Over a 200+ unit apartment building, this 30% savings can translate into tens of thousands of dollars.
 An additional 10% credit may be applied to projects located in low-income communities.
 There can be further incentives offered if the projects use equipment that is manufactured in the U.S.

-179D Energy Efficient Buildings Tax Deduction
+What is the 179D Energy Efficient Buildings Tax Deduction?

 179D tax deductions were expanded as part of the IRA.
-The existing incentive allows multifamily owners and developers to claim a tax deduction on energy-efficient buildings and installations.
-Currently, the 179D deduction is worth $1.88/SF.
+The existing incentive allows multifamily owners and developers to claim a tax deduction on energy efficient buildings and installations.
+Currently the 179D deduction is worth $1.88/SF.

 Starting in 2023, the IRA will increase the value of this deduction to $5.00/SF.
-For an eligible 250,000-square-foot apartment building.
+For an eligible 250,000 square foot apartment building.
 A deduction that was worth $470,000 in 2022 will now potentially increase to $1.25 million in 2023.

 Any multifamily building that is four or more stories qualifies.
 To be eligible, buildings have to reduce the energy and power costs.
 Any costs associated with their interior lighting, HVAC systems, and hot water systems by 50% or more.
 Both existing buildings pursuing retrofits and new development qualify.

-Another big change is that now, under the IRA, tax-exempt buildings are now eligible to receive the expanded 179D deduction.
+Another big change is that now, under the IRA, tax exempt buildings are now eligible to receive the expanded 179D deduction.
 This will benefit anyone who owns or partners with affordable housing developers.
 REITs are also eligible now.
 Experts expect this specific legislation to trigger significant private sector investment in building envelope improvements and HVAC upgrades.

 It may also usher in the more widespread use of “proptech” that can monitor energy consumption.
 Building owners will need this data certified by an independent engineer to confirm they have met certain energy reduction targets.

-Tax Credits for Electric Vehicle Charging Equipment
+What’re Tax Credits for Electric Vehicle Charging Equipment?

 The IRA extended and modified the Alternative Fuel Vehicle Refueling Property Credit.
 That is a 30% tax credit that can be applied to EV charging infrastructure.
 The tax credit is worth up to $100,000 per item pf property.

-This is particularly beneficial for forward-thinking multifamily owners who see EV charging stations as a necessity.
+This is particularly beneficial for forward thinking multifamily owners who see EV charging stations as a necessity.
 Today’s consumers (particularly Millennials and Gen Z renters) tend to show loyalty to environmentally conscious brands.
 Property owners who want to attract this demographic will have no choice but to integrate EV chargers onto their properties.

 Developers will need to capture at least